bowen1993/leetcodes/letter-combinations-of-a-phone-number.md

 Although the above answer is in lexicographical order, your answer could be in any order you want.

 > Companies: Amazon, Dropbox, Google, Uber, Facebook

+## Analysis

+This problem can be solved with dfs/backtrace.